improvedk/unQuery/README.md

 ## Nulls

-Nulls are handled automatically and translated ito & from DBNull.Value.
+Nulls are handled automatically and translated to & from DBNull.Value.

 ```csharp
 DB.Execute("UPDATE Users SET Active = @Active, Age = @Age WHERE UserID = @UserID", new {